GENUKI Home page Genuki Contents GenUKI

 Contents

-Bedfordshire Bedfordshire NeighboursNearby places
+Bedfordshire Bedfordshire

 PODINGTON

 "PODINGTON, (or Puddington), a parish in the hundred of Willey, county Bedford, 5 miles from Wellingborough, its post town, and 4 north of Harrold.
 The village, which is of small extent, is wholly agricultural.
 The parish includes the hamlet of Hinwick.
 The soil is chiefly a strong loam, intermixed with clay.
 There is a petrifying spring, and small shells and fossils are found in the gravel pits.
 Canary birds are found to live here in a wild state.
 The tithes were commuted for land under an Enclosure Act in 1765.
-The living is a vicarage* in the diocese of Ely, value £134.
+The living is a vicarage (with parsonage and glebe) in the diocese of Ely, value £134.
 The church, dedicated to the Virgin Mary, has a spired tower containing a clock and four bells.
 The church has been recently thoroughly restored.
 The interior contains some brasses, one of which is to J. Howard, bearing date 1518, also a monument to General Livesay, at whose expense the church was erected.
 There is a National school.
 Hinwick House and Hinwick Hall are the principal residences.
 R. L. Orlebar, Esq., is lord of the manor and principal landowner.

-[Transcribed from The National Gazetteer of Great Britain and Ireland 1868]
+[The above was transcribed (and edited) from The National Gazetteer of Great Britain and Ireland 1868]

-by Colin Hinson ©2013
+by Colin Hinson ©2023

 Census